Meteor-OS-Project/MeteorOS/Readme.md

-# MeteorOS Mobile
+# MeteorOS

 ## Getting started with the Code

-To get started with the code, maybe fork the [repo](https://github.com/Meteor-OS-Project/MeteorOS-Mobile) to your account!
+To get started with the code, maybe fork the [repo](https://github.com/Meteor-OS-Project/MeteorOS) to your account!
 Then, edit away!
 Create a custom vendor file with your own vendor files at ```vendor\[your vendor title]```.
 You will also have to add a vendor option and set it to your
 Makefile (in your vendor folder) in ```Makefile```.